Music History: June 22nd:

 1998 Todd Rundgren marries Michele Gray on his 50th birthday.
 The wedding takes place in Hawaii, the 50th state.

-1991 N.W.A.'s second and final studio album Niggaz4life (also known as Efil4zaggin), hits #1 in the US, becoming the just the fourth rap album to top the chart.
+1991 N.W.A.'s second and final studio album, Niggaz4life (also known as Efil4zaggin), hits #1 in the US, becoming just the fourth rap album to top the chart.
 The previous rap chart-toppers are Licensed to Ill by Beastie Boys in 1987, Please Hammer, Don't Hurt 'Em by MC Hammer in 1990, and To the Extreme by Vanilla Ice later that year.

 1990 Billy Joel becomes the first rock act to play at Yankee Stadium when he performs at the first of two sellout shows.